Dinosterol: Use as a biomarker

 Hydrogen isotope ratios in dinosterols can serve to reconstruct salinity semi-quantitatively.

-Some studies have shown that certain dinoflagellates produce sterols that have the potential to serve as genera-specific biomarkers.
+Some studies have revealed that certain dinoflagellates produce sterols that have the potential to serve as genera-specific biomarkers.
 Recent work showed that dinoflagellate genera, which formed discrete clusters in the 18S rDNA-based phylogeny, shared similar sterol compositions.
 This suggested that the sterol compositions of dinoflagellates are explained by the evolutionary history of this lineage.